boldflight/BibleConverter/test_EPUB/output/2sam.md

 [4] Absalom would then say, “If only they would make me a judge in the land!
 Then everyone who had a judicial complaint could come to me and I would make sure he receives a just settlement.”
 [5] When someone approached to bow before him, Absalom would extend his hand and embrace him and kiss him.
 [6] Absalom acted this way toward everyone in Israel who came to the king for justice.
 In this way Absalom won the loyalty of the citizens of Israel.
-[7] After four years Absalom said to the king, “Let me go and repay my vow that I made to the Lord while I was in Hebron.
+[7] After four years Absalom said to the king, “Let me go and repay my vow that I made to the **Lord** while I was in Hebron.
-[8] For I made this vow when I was living in Geshur in Aram: ‘If the Lord really does allow me to return to Jerusalem, I will serve the Lord.’”
+[8] For I made this vow when I was living in Geshur in Aram: ‘If the **Lord** really does allow me to return to Jerusalem, I will serve the **Lord**.’”
 [9] The king replied to him, “Go in peace.”
 So Absalom got up and went to Hebron.
 [10] Then Absalom sent spies through all the tribes of Israel who said, “When you hear the sound of the horn, you may assume that Absalom rules in Hebron.”
 [11] Now 200 men had gone with Absalom from Jerusalem.
 Since they were invited, they went naively and were unaware of what Absalom was planning.